|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-After the Battle of the Philippine Sea, Sangamon was detached from TF 53.
-On 21 June, she joined TF 52 and, into July, conducted operations in support of the occupation of Saipan.
-On 4 July, she steamed for Eniwetok; arrived on 7 July, and sortied again on 10 July.
-From 13 July to 1 August, she covered the bombardment groups engaged in the capture of Guam.
-On 4 August, she returned to Eniwetok, where on 9 August, she proceeded to Manus where she was anchored for almost a month.
+After the Battle of the Philippine Sea, Sangamon detached from Task Force 53 (TF-53).
+On June 21, 1944, joined Task Force 52 (TF-52) and continued to conducts operations off Saipan.
+On July 4, 1944 departed for Eniwetok; arrived on 7 July, and sortied again on 10 July.
+From July 13, 1944 until August 1, 1944 covered the bombardment groups engaged in the capture of Guam.
+On August 4, 1944 returned to Eniwetok then five days later proceeded to Seeadler Harbor for rest and recuperation.

 Prior to 20 October landings on Leyte, Sangamon launched regular flights in support of the advance units of the invasion force and sent strikes against Leyte and Visayan airfields.
 On the 20th, her planes covered the landing forces and the ships in the transport areas.
 That day, she also came under enemy air attack by A6M Zeros from the 201 Kokutai that release a bomb that hit the main deck level that tore a 2' by 6' section of plating loose, then fell into the sea and exploded some 300 yards / 270m away from the "jeep" carrier.